 British designer Phoebe English announced on Instagram that she had machinery that could be of use to make additional face masks.

-SEE: 10 celebrity homes we wouldn't mind being on lockdown in
+SEE: 10 celebrity homes we would have loved to be in lockdown in

 In Italy, Prada converted one of its factories to produce 80,000 medical overalls and 110,000 surgical masks.
 The brand's CEOs, Miuccia Prada Patrizio Bertelli, and chairman Carlo Mazzi, also donated six intensive care units to hospitals in Milan.